orsoromeo/jet-leg/README.md

 ## Optional dependencies:

-- ipopt
+- [Ipopt](https://projects.coin-or.org/Ipopt) and its Python interface [Pypi](https://pypi.org/project/ipopt/) for the solution of large-scale nonlinear optimization problems
-- ffmpeg for matplotlib animations
+- [ffmpeg](https://www.ffmpeg.org/) for the generation of Matplotlib animations
-- unittest
+- [unittest](https://docs.python.org/3/library/unittest.html) for testing of dependencies installation and for development

 For installing the optional dependencies run the following command: